anza/metar/README.md

 # metar - METAR data fetcher and parser

 **metar** fetches *aerodrome routine meteorological reports* (METAR) which contain information about current weather conditions of specified weather observation stations and decodes it into more easily readable format.

+For reference, the codes this tool understands are listed in [[PHENOMENA.md]].

 ## Requirements
 libcurl with development headers, eg. ```libcurl4-openssl-dev``` on Debian.